nomad-xyz/monorepo/packages/new-deploy/README.md

 ```

 The deployer will output the new config file, the contract verification
-information, and any governance actions that need to be taken
+information, and any governance actions that need to be taken.

+If the deploy script errors during the process, the partial config
+and verification inputs will still be output, so that contracts deployed
+are not lost.

+Governance transactions are idempotent;
+if the state on-chain doesn't change,
+the same config will deterministically produce
+the same set of governance transactions.

 ### Verification